scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 National Energy Energy Research Scientific Computing Centre in California.
 There ``Delta`` dispatches cython data analysis kernels using an mpi4py PoolExecutor in order to perform a spectral data analysis workflow.
 Internally ``Delta`` uses queues and worker threads for data communication.
-With this approach we perform a common spectral analysis suie on imaging measurements more than 100 times faster than with a single-core implementation.
+With this approach we perform a common spectral analysis suite on imaging measurements more than 100 times faster than with a single-core implementation.